-CLUB PARADISE 2017-2019: don’t be a tourist, investigates the intersection of vacation culture, capitalism and the future of human consciousness.
+CLUB PARADISE 2017-2019: vacation culture, capitalism and consciousness.
+Filmed Cape Cod, Massachusetts.

 The projects examine the deeper meaning of contemporary time off: the selling of nostalgia, the marketing of adventure absent in workers controlled lives, colonization of vacation areas, worker migration, and the use of memory and consciousness to control workers’ minds.
 Tourism, one of the world’s largest industries, is viewed as dividing people, hastening environmental damage, the extinction of species, the growth of refugees, migrants, and terrorism.

 A nomadic shamanic consciousness is proposed to heal this precarious moment in planet history.
-It is necessary to create paradise at home.
-To conserve resources, cultivate austerity and mindfulness of the interconnectedness of all beings.
-We must hold the idea of anima mundi as our relationship to the world.
+It is necessary to create paradise at home, to conserve resources, cultivate austerity and mindfulness of the interconnectedness of all beings, hold the idea of anima mundi as our relationship to the world.
 A deep awareness of our connection to nature is crucial.

 “Therefore, we may consequently state that: this world is indeed a living being endowed with a soul and intelligence … a single visible living entity containing all other living entities, which by their nature are all related.”
 Plato

 Club Paradise 02:11 An advertisement for a fictional resort suggests memory and nostalgia are used by corporate interests in the vacation industry to produce a workers’ consciousness tolerant of capitalist slavery.
 With Blaine Reininger music.
 Destany Foley.